cdklabs/cdk-cicd-wrapper/docs/content/developer_guides/ci.md

 This iterative process helps reduce the chance that you develop new code based on buggy or failed previous versions.
 The {{ project_name }} can catch bugs early in the development cycle, and help ensure that all the code deployed to production complies with your established code standards.

 The CI functionality of the {{ project_name }} can be utilized in any software development process, it is not bound to infrastructure development or AWS CDK projects.
-For more details checkout the [{{ project_name }} with NX](../getting_started/nx.md).

 ## Common terms